Nine Foods That Prevent Hair Loss

-Hair loss, especially amongst young people, can be quite frustrating and embarrassing.
+Hair loss, especially amongst young people, can be quite frustrating and embarrassing, and can occur both in women and men.
 Besides a genetic predisposition, many other factors such as hormonal issues, thyroid problems, and dietary deficiencies play a vital role in causing hair fall.
 While some people learn to live with it, others are on a constant lookout for ways to help stop the problem.

 When it comes to using different products to deal with this issue, numerous beauty specialists from all over the world recommend aside from trichologist-certified products, your diet should go hand in hand too.
 Here is a list of foods that prevent hair loss, and will keep your treasured curls looking healthy and vibrant: